 As their least popular albums, the chart shows the band’s first albums: Queen and Queen II, which belong to their pre-mainstream era.
 It was with their third album, Sheer Heart Attack, that they obtained some significant attention from the public and the press.
 With their subsequent album, the previously mentioned A Night at the Opera, the band achieved massive success.

 Two albums were not included in this chart.
 One of them is the soundtrack for the Flash Gordon movie.
-The other is an album that the remaining members of Queen, Roger Taylor, and Brian May, released with singer Paul Rodgers, I don’t even consider to be a Queen album.
+The other is an album that the remaining members of Queen, Roger Taylor, and Brian May, released with singer Paul Rodgers, I don’t even consider it to be a Queen album.